-- The vapour from hot water, combined with its temperature, raise the humidity and temperature of the bathroom.
+- The vapour from hot water, combined with its temperature, raises the humidity and temperature of the bathroom.

 - Rubbing dry with a towel causes friction, which in turn causes heat.

-- Your towel and clothing have probably warmed just like the rest of your house, and contact with them immediately warms you.
+- Your towel and clothing are probably warm, and contact with them immediately warms you.